 Come for the history, stay for the hospitality!

-Beneath the moss-covered trees of Alabama’s largest historic district, Selma opens its doors for the 40th annual Historic Selma Pilgrimage Friday, March 20 and Saturday, March 21.
+Beneath the moss-covered trees of Alabama’s largest historic district, Selma opens its doors for the 41st annual Historic Selma Pilgrimage Friday, March 18 and Saturday, March 19.
 Spring Pilgrimage offers visitors a chance to experience hands-on history through guided tours of antebellum homes, museums, and more.
-Climb aboard our Welcome Wagon to enjoy Selma’s special blend of Southern graces and historic places as you ride through Alabama’s largest historic district.
+Enjoy Selma’s special blend of Southern graces and historic places as you tour Alabama’s largest historic district.